Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## A9.
 Vault

-> Navigate to `/home/automation/plays` as automation user and create directories for the files
+> Navigate to `/home/automation/plays` as `automation` user and create directories for the files

-> Part 1: you'll need to create a separate file that contains a password "eureka" this file is used as decryption tool, so we'll first encrypt a file which contains a sensitive key value pair `user_password: devops` > `"vars/regular_users.yml"` and the only way to decrypt it is to use another file, for simplicity i chose to create this file`./plays/secrets/regular_users_password`
+> Part 1: you'll need to create a separate file that contains a password "eureka" this file is used as decryption tool, so we'll first encrypt a file which contains a sensitive key value pair `user_password: devops` > `"vars/regular_users.yml"` and the only way to decrypt it is to use another file, for simplicity i chose to create this file`/home/automation/plays/secrets/regular_users_password`

 ```
 mkdir secrets vars